 Hanoi is one of the most vibrant and exciting places I’ve visited.
 The food is fantastic, the people are friendly, and there’s loads to do.
 I honestly can’t wait to visit Vietnam again, especially as there’s so much more to see, you can explore Vietnam for a month and still not even scratch the surface.

-It definitely takes a little getting used to, though, so here is my guide to enjoying Hanoi like a local.
-As a long time local of Hanoi, my good friend Kristen Rossi helped me out with these and was kind enough to show me around when I went to visit her.
+That saying, It definitely takes a little getting used to, so here is my guide to enjoying Hanoi like a local.
 Below you’ll find everything from day trips, to food, and hotels.

 Crossing the Road in Hanoi